 But wait, you're a blogger, not a business.
 What if you're not selling anything?
 Maybe you don't need a call to action?
 Good question.

 Let me tell you why all bloggers need a call to action.

 An effective call to action tells your readers what you want them to do.
 Do you want them to keep reading your stuff?
-If you're like most bloggers, you don't spend hours writing content that you don't want to be read.
+If you're like most bloggers, you don't spend hours writing content you don't want to read.